No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Introduction

 \section{Introduction}

+As the influence of Chinese investments and consumption grows and English remains the dominant language in global business, effective cross-lingual communication between these languages is increasingly vital~\cite{mohamed2003accounting}.
+Given the close interaction between the financial markets of China and the United States, bridging linguistic and cultural gaps in the complex financial sector requires specialized tools and models tailored for cross-language business scenarios~\cite{zhang2024d,nie2024survey}.

-Inspired by the success of general-domain large language models (LLMs), the exploration of LLMs in the financial sector is gaining momentum~\cite{shah2022flue,lu2023bbt,xie2023pixiu,xie2024finben,xie2023wall}.
-Starting with the broad capabilities of models like GPT-3.5~\citep{brown2020language} and GPT-4~\citep{achiam2023gpt}, the focus has shifted towards more specialized models such as BloombergGPT~\citep{wu2023bloomberggpt}, which tackles the complex nuances of financial language and concepts.
-Subsequently, models like FinGPT~\citep{yang2023fingpt}, InvestLM~\citep{yang2023investlm} and Typhoon~\citep{pipatanakul2023typhoon} emerged, concentrating on English and Thai financial tasks.
-Notably, FinMA ~\citep{xie2023pixiu} addresses the challenges of instruction data modality within this domain, marking a significant advancement.
+Inspired by the success of general domain large language models (LLMs), the exploration of financial LLMs as financial cross-language solutions is gradually gaining popularity~\cite{lu2023bbt,xie2023pixiu}.
+Starting with the broad capabilities of models like OpenAI's ChatGPT~\cite{brown2020language}, the focus has shifted towards more specialized models such as BloombergGPT~\cite{wu2023bloomberggpt}, which tackles the complex nuances of financial language and concepts.
+Subsequently, models like FinGPT~\cite{yang2023fingpt}, InvestLM~\cite{yang2023investlm} and FinTral~\cite{bhatia2024fintral} emerged, concentrating on English financial tasks.
+Notably, FinMA~\cite{xie2023pixiu} addresses the challenges of instruction data diversity, marking a significant advancement.

 Beyond the efforts in English-centric models, Chinese financial LLMs (FinLLMs) have also made notable advances.
-XuanYuan2.0~\citep{zhang2023xuanyuan} exemplifies this trend, focusing on the intricacies of Chinese financial language.
-This has been followed by models such as DISC-FinLLM~\citep{chen2023disc} and CFGPT~\citep{li2023cfgpt}, which further the capabilities in Chinese financial analysis and reasoning.
-Recently, PanGu-π~\citep{wang2023pangu} enhances a pretrained model for better performance in Chinese financial examinations.
-Moreover, certain business-oriented LLMs like TigerBot and LightGPT remain closed-source~\citep{Awesome2023}.
+Baidu's XuanYuan (轩辕)~\cite{zhang2023xuanyuan} exemplifies this trend, focusing on the intricacies of Chinese financial language.
+Subsequent models such as DISC-FinLLM~\cite{chen2023disc} and CFGPT~\cite{li2023cfgpt} further enhance capabilities in financial analysis and reasoning.
+Recently, PanGu-π~\cite{wang2023pangu} enhances a pre-trained model for better performance in financial examinations.

-However, there is a significant challenge in their application and assessment in bilingual contexts, especially regarding model development, instruction dataset diversity, and evaluation methodologies in English and Chinese.
-As Table~\ref{tab:com} illustrates, most FinLLMs are tailored exclusively for either English or Chinese, which underscores a significant shortfall in models proficient in both languages.

-This issue is further compounded in the domain of instruction datasets.
-While there are tasks encompassing classification, extraction, prediction and reasoning, these datasets, particularly for Chinese, show a notable lack of diversity in each task category~\citep{chen2023disc,li2023cfgpt}.
-Furthermore, the original English datasets and their subsequent translations into Chinese, are often overlooked in the development of comprehensive bilingual instruction datasets~\citep{xie2023pixiu}.